apfelstrudel2301/htreadings-client/README.md

 The following attributes in [htreadings-client.py](htreadings-client.py) have to be configured individually:
 - API_BASE_URL: String containing the API URL for
 - API_KEY: API key of the API
 - DHT_DEVICE: You might need to change this configuration if you don't use a DHT22 sensor and if it is not connected to pin 4 on the raspberry pi.
-Check out [CircuitPython Libraries](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/python-setup) for possible configurations.
+Check out the documentation of the [CircuitPython Library](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/python-setup) for possible configurations.

 ### Start script
 Start recording sensor readings and sending them to an API by executing the startup script: